linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/11 Chapter 11.md

 Default baskets usually contain only a handful of bonds (if the portfolio is large, then the default basket is not an efficient way to hedge).
 For example, assume a portfolio of 5 bonds.
 To gain the perfect default protection, the owner of the portfolio can purchase individual CDS contracts.
 Say each spread is  $s_1 \sim s_5$ .
 And the total premium paid is:  $\sum_{i=1}^{n} s_i N_i$  where  $N_i$  is the notional of the  $i$ th bond.

 This can be very expensive if bonds are high yield.
 Hence, investors of such portfolios will seek a cheaper alternative.
 Realistically, not all bonds will default at the same time.
 In other words, buying all individual CDS is not cost effective.
-It would ideal to just buy the protection of the first bond that defaults.
+It would be ideal to just buy the protection of the first bond that defaults.
 The others will likely not default (although their prices might be heavily influenced) and still can be sold back to the market.

 The 1st to default basket contract (FTD) is a CDS contract that pays principal minus recovery on whichever bond that defaults first in the contract period.
 The probability of this happening, for a given period (say 1 year), is: